-Depression affects over 16 million Americans per year.
+Depression affects Americans per year.
 Prescription lithium (Eskalith, Lithobid) has been used for decades to treat some mental health conditions, including bipolar disorder depression.
 Oral lithium (also called lithium carbonate) is derived from the natural element lithium.
 This is found in nature and is the lightest known metal.

-As new prescription drugs enter the marketplace, the use of prescription lithium has declined.
+As new prescription drugs enter the marketplace, the use of prescription lithium .
 This isn’t so much because of the drug’s efficacy.
 It’s more related to the potential unwanted side effects that lithium can cause.

 Even after more than 50 years of clinical use, it’s still not completely clear why (and to what extent) lithium works to treat the symptoms of bipolar disorder.

 Lithium appears to be particularly effective for the long-term management of bipolar disorder.
 This is because it can reduce the number of manic episodes or suicidal thoughts that a person with this condition would otherwise have.

 Doctors do know that lithium targets the central nervous system.
 Lithium increases the amount of certain chemicals in your brain which help to balance mood.

 Some researchers believe that using lithium helps strengthen the nerve connections in your brain that control your mood because of proteins it contains.

 Lithium does have a strong clinical track record as an effective treatment for bipolar depression.
 Specifically, over 300 studies in a showed that lithium use notably suppressed suicide attempts and suicides in study participants.